FOOD AND MEALS

 While driving long distances, food is key!
 We make up a snack and lunch bag for all.
 This eliminates the urge to buy garbage food at the servo and swinging through McDonalds.
 It's expensive to eat takeaway while travelling and you wouldn't believe the money some family's spend in a month (crazy right!)
 This can be avoided by making you're own lunch on the road.
 So, stick with a sanga and some fruit!

 Our BBQ gets a workout.
 We cook fish, roast meat, steak, snags, homemade chips and even vegetables.
 It’s a must to have a Barbie on board and it keeps the husband busy and enjoying a beer.
 Our BBQ is a swift stainless marine BBQ and it sits on slides that fit in the front hatch.
-Under the hotplate is a couple of burners, so you can use it as a stovetop as well as a bbq.
-So, cooking all your meals outside is no drama and very handy when you're free camping with no power.
+Under the hotplate is a couple of burners, so you can use it as a stovetop as well as a BBQ.
+So, cooking all your meals outside is easy and very handy when you're free camping with no power.

 Our Jurgens Narooma caravan has loads of room to store food, so if we are off the grid for a week or so there is plenty to munch on!